sodadata/docs/soda-cl/missing-metrics.md

 ### Specify missing format

 *Known issue:* The `missing format` configuration does not function as expected.
-A fix is forthcoming.
+A fix is forthcoming.<!--CORE-212-->

 Defines what qualifies as a value that ought to register as missing, such as whitespace or empty strings.
 For example, three spaces in row is recognizable as an entry, but from a business perspective, it ought to be recognized as missing.